 Introduction to Fast Track

-GREETINGS and congratulations on your interest in our Fast Track to becoming a candidate for this exciting fellowship, the Fabulous Fulbright that can take you to one of about 155 countries for a year after graduating from Smith to do whatever you wish to propose, including teaching assistantships, for an invaluable experience that will leave an indelible, positive impression for the rest of your life.
+Greetings and congratulations on your interest in our Fast Track to becoming a candidate for this exciting fellowship, the Fabulous Fulbright that can take you to one of 160 countries for a year after graduating from Smith to do whatever you wish to propose, including teaching English, for an invaluable experience that will leave an indelibly positive impression for the rest of your life.

 We assume you are acquainted with Smith's tremendous success in producing distinguished Fulbright Fellows